JoshuaDarron/mongooQ/README.md

 // an instance of a queue
 const queue1 = await mongooQ(db, 'a-queue')
-// another queue which uses the same collection as above const queue2 = await mongooQ(db, 'a-queue')
+// another queue which uses a different collection than above const queue2 = await mongooQ(db, 'b-queue')
 ```

-Using `queue1` and `queue2` here won't interfere with each other and will play along nicely, but that's not
+Using `queue1` and `queue2` here won't interfere with each other because they are seperate collections and will be handled accordingly.
-a good idea code-wise - just use the same object.
-This example is for illustrative purposes only.

 Note: Don't use the same queue name twice with different options, otherwise behaviour is undefined and again
 it's not something you should do.